c0dycode/Borderlands-Hex-Multitool/Readme.md

 # Changelog:
+## v1.11
+- Fixed an issue with the TPS-Patch to use the console (when the Tool offers you to patch the game if it hasn't yet.
+Choosing it manually, worked fine)

 ## v1.10
 - Fixed an issue with enable/disable of the weapon sanity check bypass, caused by the changes made in v1.9